 School administrator/staff contain the incident as necessary.

-School administrator/staff document the incident in the school Incident Log and in TIDE if necessary.
-(The log can be downloaded at http://sbac.portal.airast.org.)
+School administrator/staff document the incident in the Testing Incident Report Form and in TIDE if necessary.
+(The log can be downloaded at https://smarterbalanced.alohahsap.org/test-administration-forms.stml.)

 School administrator/staff stand ready to receive further state guidance on dispensation of the event.